 E. Where not specified elsewhere in subsection (d) of Planning Code Section 329, modification of other Code requirements which could otherwise be modified as a Planned Unit Development (as set forth in Section 304), irrespective of the zoning district in which the property is located.
-Since Planning Code Section 304 allows for modification of ground floor ceiling heights, the Project is eligible to seek a ground floor ceiling height modification request.
+Since Planning Code Section 304 allows for modification of ground floor ceiling heights, the Project is eligible to seek a ground floor ceiling height modification as part of the Large Project Authorization request.